MoisesFGNeto/E-commerce-admin-panel/README.md

 Please note that this project is actively evolving, and we value your feedback and contributions.
 Feel free to raise issues or submit pull requests to help us enhance the E-commerce Admin Panel.

 **Demo Account for Admin Access:**
-- Username: admin@example.com
+- Username: myecommerceadm2023@gmail.com
-- Password: admin123
+- Password: ecommerce_test

 **Link access:**
 [Demo](https://my-ecommerce-adm-2023.vercel.app/)